Dina Logo

 Fast forward to the present, DINA’s primary focus lies in manufacturing buses.
 The spectrum of its production encompasses vehicles for urban commuting, domestic long-distance travel, and units for export.
 The heart of its production operations beats in Ciudad Sahagún, Hidalgo.

 Throughout its existence, DINA has achieved several noteworthy milestones.
-It proudly launched Mexico’s first domestically manufactured diesel engine in 1958.
-The company broke new ground in the 1970s by unveiling the country’s first double-decker bus.
-DINA continued its tradition of pioneering by introducing the first electric bus prototype in Latin America in 2013.
+In 1958, it proudly launched Mexico’s first domestically manufactured diesel engine.
+In the 1970s, the company broke new ground by unveiling the country’s first double-decker bus.
+2013, DINA continued its pioneer tradition by introducing Latin America’s first electric bus prototype.

 Meaning and History